The Lonesome Death of Hattie Carroll

-The melody is largely taken from a folk song called "Mary Hamilton".
-The lyrics are a commentary on 1960s racism.
+The melody of the chorus is largely taken from a folk song called "Mary Hamilton".
+The lyrics are a commentary on racism.
 When Carroll was killed in 1963, Charles County was still strictly segregated by race in public facilities such as restaurants, churches, theaters, doctor's offices, buses and the county fair.
 The schools of Charles County were not integrated until 1967.

 Killing

 The main incident described in the song took place in the early hours of February 9, 1963, at the white tie Spinsters' Ball at the Emerson Hotel in Baltimore.
 Using a toy cane, Zantzinger drunkenly assaulted at least three of the Emerson Hotel workers: a bellboy, a waitress, and — at about 1:30 in the morning of the 9th — Carroll, a 51-year-old barmaid.
-Carroll "had borne 10 children" (at least according to the song) and was president of a black social club.
-According to a 1991 story in The Washington Post, Carroll was the mother of nine children.
+According to the song, Carroll "had borne 10 children", though other accounts range from 8 to 11.
+She was president of a black social club.

 Already drunk before he got to the Emerson Hotel that night, the 6'2" Zantzinger had assaulted employees at Eager House, a prestigious Baltimore restaurant, with the same cane.
 The cane was a 25-cent toy.
 At the Spinsters' Ball, he called a 30-year-old waitress a "nigger" and hit her with the cane; she fled the room in tears.
 Moments later, after ordering a bourbon that Carroll did not bring immediately, Zantzinger cursed her, called her a "nigger", then "you black son of a bitch", and struck her on the shoulder and across the head with the cane.
 In the words of the court notes: "He asked for a drink and called her 'a black bitch', and 'black s.o.b'.
 She replied, 'Just a moment' and started to prepare his drink.
 After a delay of perhaps a minute, he complained about her being slow and struck her a hard blow on her shoulder about half-way between the point of her shoulder and her neck."
 She handed him his drink.
 After striking Carroll, he attacked his own wife, knocking her to the ground and hitting her with his shoe.

 Within five minutes from the time of the blow, Carroll leaned heavily against the barmaid next to her and complained of feeling ill.
 Carroll told co-workers, "I feel deathly ill, that man has upset me so."
 The barmaid and another employee helped Carroll to the kitchen.
 Her arm became numb, her speech thick.
 She collapsed and was hospitalized.
 Carroll died eight hours after the assault.
 Her autopsy showed hardened arteries, an enlarged heart and high blood pressure.
 A spinal tap confirmed brain hemorrhage as the cause of death.
 She died in Mercy Hospital at 9 a.m. on February 9, 1963.